fayzaarr/sistem-absensi-LBPH/README.md

 3. https://youtu.be/PmZ29Vta7Vc , modifikasi yang dilakukan adalah
 pada face detection, face recognition, dan database.

+The creation of this system is based on three sources, namely:
 1. https://github.com/Sagar15Coder/FaceDetectionNRecognition/tree/master , the modifications made are on face detection or face detection using haar cascade.
 2. https://github.com/iamrukeshduwal/AttendanceSystemUsingFacialRecognition/tree/main , the modifications made are on face